Ian-Blanshard/MP3-Climbing-Log/TESTING.md

 #### CSS validation <a name="css-validation"></a>

+My CSS code passed validation with no errors

 ![CSS validation](/climbing_log/static/images/css_validation.jpg)

 #### HTML validation <a name="html-validation"></a>

+My HTML code has a number of errors as seen below, these were due to a number of trailing slashes, br elements being used in lists and an unclosed div.

 ![HTML validation before 1](/climbing_log/static/images/html_validation.jpg)

 ![HTML validation before 2](/climbing_log/static/images/html_validation1.jpg)

 ![HTML validation before 3](/climbing_log/static/images/html_validation2.jpg)

+I rectified all these issues and my code passed as can be seen below

 ![HTML validation after](/climbing_log/static/images/html_validation_pass.jpg)